Florida Just Revoked 400 JDM Vehicles: Importers Arrested

 With the 25-year law now in effect, vehicles 25 years old and older can waive the law.
 They are no longer required to comply with all applicable DOT Federal Motor Vehicle Safety Standards.
 So the rise of JDM importers has increased.
 But there have been issues within some states that jeopardize that blanket definition.

 What states don’t honor the JDM 25-year rule?

 Maine, Rhode Island, New York, and Pennsylvania have all been revoking certain JDM-imported cars brought here legally.
 To be clear, they are eligible for the 25-year rule.
 But a lobbying group called the American Association of Motor Vehicle Administrators, released “guidelines” recommending not allowing these cars into the U.S. over safety issues.

 The AAMVA has no legal standing.
 But it recommends certain changes to laws governing vehicles in the U.S. Why they can do this, and why states feel compelled to change federal laws to reflect the AAMVA’s “guidelines,” is a mystery.

 What’s the reason?

-Some of these states like Maine give the reason for revocation as following the AAMVA guidelines.
-Other states like Rhode Island give no reason, it just began revoking registrations specifically for JDM mini-trucks, microvans, and KEI cars.
+Some states like Maine give the reason for revocation as following the AAMVA guidelines.
+Other states, like Rhode Island, give no reason.
+It just began revoking registrations specifically for JDM mini-trucks, microvans, and KEI cars.
 This is an ongoing dispute that was settled years ago with the 25-year rule.
 Yet, revocation of registrations is ongoing in these states.

-As for the Florida situation, it is a different situation due to the legal side skirting by the importer.
+As for the Florida situation, it is different due to the illegal issues connected to the importer.
 Is the crusher the final fate of these 400 cars?
 According to The Drive, the Florida Highway Patrol must finish its investigation before addressing the cars’ fate.